Set up the components of a job

 Steps for creating a job

-Refer to the Define new jobs topic for the step-by-step procedure for creating a new job.
+Refer to the Define new jobs article for the step-by-step procedure for creating a new job.